badmaan/android_device_gm_sdm660-common/README.md

 =====

-LineageOS shared common device tree for BQ Aquaris X2 (zangya) / X2 Pro (zangyapro)
+LineageOS dt for GM 9 Pro (broken af and incomplete).